YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Data-literacy/Worksheet.md

 1. How much good is your Data literacy?
-1. How Data Literate do you think your colleagues are?
+1. How Data literate do you think your colleagues are?
-1. How ready do you think your agency is to adopt Data Literacy as part of it's usual way of doing things?
+1. How ready do you think your agency is to adopt Data literacy as part of it's usual way of doing things?

 - We are currently using this skillset for.
 - We could be also using the skillset for.